cyriaca/com.unity.toonshader/com.unity.toonshader/Documentation~/en/index_en.md

 #### ● When using Unity Toon Shader with other photometric lights in HDRP scene setting
 Many of the photometric lights used in HDRP have intensity values set much higher than the traditional Legacy (built-in) and URP lights.
-When using Unity Toon Shader in such HDR light environments, it is very useful to actively use the optimal settings via the `Game Recommendation` button.
+When using Unity Toon Shader in such HDR light environments, it is very useful to actively use the optimal settings via the `Game Recommendation`.
 In particular, if the Unity Toon Shader is displayed in the scene view with blown white, you can suppress those blown white phenomena and bring out the color of each material.